 Bluetooth is also a useful feature, as you can listen to your tunes wirelessly on bluetooth headphones, or connect to a number of home and car speakers.
 Unfortunately it won't work with Apple Music.

 There have been many iPod nano models over the years, the most recent one looks like the picture above, and has an Home page with icons on it offering access to apps - but not the kind of apps you buy from the iOS App Store, unfortunately.

-If you find a square iPod nano for sale, beware that model, first introduced in 2010 has become obsolete which means Apple is no longer supporting it.
-It's the model that people used to wear on a watch strap, we guess Apple doesn't need an alternative to the Apple Watch.
+If you find a square iPod nano for sale, note that this model, first introduced in 2010, has become obsolete, which means Apple is no longer supporting it.

 In many ways the Shuffle is probably the most true to that original iPod, as it focusses solely on playing audio.
 The lack of a screen has meant that in the past you had to remember what was on the device, and switching between tracks was something of a lottery.